 Today Llandovery is a hub for walkers, bikers, naturalists and historians.
-It’s not surprising to see why with nature reserves such as Gwenffrwd- Dinas RSPB nature reserve, the nearby glacial lake of mystical Llyn y Fan Fach and the Llyn Brianne reservoir - the highest in Britain standing 229 ft.
+It’s not surprising to see why with nature reserves such as Gwenffrwd- Dinas RSPB nature reserve in the Cambrian Mountains, the nearby glacial lake of mystical Llyn y Fan Fach and the Llyn Brianne reservoir - the highest in Britain standing 229 ft.
 (91m) high, and is the world’s largest clay core dam.

 Heart of Wales Line

-The Heart of Wales Line runs 120 miles from Swansea to Shrewsbury through some of Wales’ most attractive scenery.
+The Heart of Wales Line runs 120 miles from Swansea to Shrewsbury through some of Wales’ most attractive scenery including the Cambrian Mountains.
 The line cuts up the eastern edge of the county through Ammanford, Llandybie, Llandeilo, Llangadog, Llanwrda, Llandovery, Cynghordy and on through to Powys.

 Step back in time at the oldest known Roman gold mine in the UK.
 The Romans can claim to be the first tourists to this part of the world.
-Today Dolaucothi gold mines is a wonderful National Trust attraction where visitors can go on a fascinating underground tour or even pan for gold!
+Today Dolaucothi gold mines deep in the Cambrian Mountains, is a wonderful National Trust attraction where visitors can go on a fascinating underground tour or even pan for gold!